thenumbernine/noaa_drap/README.md

 ## Make-Your-Own-DRAP-Video

+Note to self:
+- add module dependencies.
+- get the downloader, extractor, re-compressor working (or alternatively make some tgz lua class wrappers like I did the zip ones)

 I kept missing good flare DRAP movies and kept wondering how to find them in the archives.
 Took me a while to realize there was no movie archives.
 It's just a bunch of PNG files.
 Example: